uber/prototool/README.md

 ```

 But for Darwin or Linux, the above should work.
 If you want a specific `protoc` version, do:

+**Question:** Help!
+Prototool is failing when I use it within a Docker image based on Alpine Linux!

+**Answer:** `apk add libc6-compat`.`protoc` is not statically compiled, and adding this packages fixes the problem.

+**Question:** I don't like some of the choice you made in the Style Guide and that are enforced by default by the linter.
+Can we change some
+of the choices?

+**Answer:** Sorry, but we can't - our goal with Prototool is to provide an easily-followable Style Guide that minimizes issues that arise
+in the use of Protobuf across a large organization.
+There are pros and cons to many of the choices in the Style Guide, but it's our belief
+that the best answer is a single answer, sometimes regardless of what that single answer is.
+If you want to ignore certain rules, you can
+do so through the configuration file, however especially if starting from a clean slate, we'd highly recommend using all of the lint rules
+as doing so results in consistent usage.
+Many of the lint rules exist to prevent backwards compatiblility problems down the road as your
+Protobuf schema evolves (for example, having unique response/response types per RPC, while potentially resulting in duplicated messages,
+means you won't affect an RPC you do not mean to by adding a field for another RPC).

 ```bash
 # substitute /tmp/prototool-bootstrap for ${TMPDIR} if using mktemp -d